-If time goes by and you are just the same in all aspects, when your goal is to gain weight and muscle mass, your problem is most likely lack of calories.
+If time passes and you are simply the same in all aspects, when your goal is to gain weight and muscle mass, your problem is most likely a lack of calories.

 When you are in excess of calories, even without training, you gain weight.